Robert Austin Wynns Player Props: Rockies vs. Royals

-On Saturday, Robert Austin Wynns (coming off going 0-for-3) and the Colorado Rockies play the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
-First pitch is at 4:10 PM ET.
+On Sunday, Robert Austin Wynns (on the back of going 0-for-3) and the Colorado Rockies face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Diamondbacks.
+In his most recent game he had a hitless showing (0-for-3) against the Diamondbacks.

 Robert Austin Wynns Game Info & Props vs. the Royals